Gibbris-Software/Possum/readme.md

 - Callback

-    An event callback is a function with the signature `void blah(possum::Entity&, possum::State&, void*)`.
+    An event callback is a function with the signature `void blah(possum::Entity&, possum::Scene&, possum::State&, void*)`.
-    The first argument is the entity the event is called on, the second is the global state of the game, and the third is a pointer to whatever data is needed for the event, as shown in the table below.
+    The first argument is the entity the event is called on, the second is the current_scene, the third is the global state of the game, and the fourth is a pointer to whatever data is needed for the event, as shown in the table below.

     <table>
         <th>